Casque and Gauntlet: Membership

-C&G membership is co-ed and anonymous.
 Members of C&G nominate and select tappees as a group.
 Tapping takes place at a time the College coordinates with the other senior societies, usually around Winter Carnival.
+In the 1950s, the society discontinued its practice of blackballing, instead relying on a system of prospects receiving a 75% vote to be tapped.
+It also experimented with allowing each member to select their own replacement.
 Following coeducation at Dartmouth in 1972, the class of 1979 delegation voted unanimously to nominate women for membership.
+Members are selected based on achievement, character, and service to Dartmouth.

+C&G is co-ed.
 The first six women members of C&G joined the class of 1980 delegation.

 While C&G's membership is not secret, some elements of the society are kept secret, as one might expect from a sorority or fraternity.
 Society meetings, held — like all Dartmouth senior societies — on Monday nights, are closed; the initiation ceremony and other details are also kept secret.